VladKinash/ResearchProjectArtefacts/finance_tracker/docs/reflections.md

 # Difficulty
     In theory, even a person that has never coded could have done without really learning much.
-The whole process can be described in 3 steps: prompt AI with instructions => there is an error => prompt AI with the error/unexepcted behavior and instructions => repeat until the behavior of the code is exptected.
+The whole process can be described in 4 steps: prompt AI with instructions => there is an error => prompt AI with the error/unexpected behavior and instructions => repeat until the behavior of the code is expected.

 # Understanding of solution